-One day, your older adult won’t be able to manage their own legal matters and will rely on you to act in their best interests.
+One day, your loved one won’t be able to manage their own legal matters and will rely on you to act in their best interests.

-Planning ahead and getting the legal stuff squared away before a crisis allows your older adult and your family to stay in control of critical decisions.
+Planning and getting the legal stuff squared away before a crisis allows you and your loved one to stay in control of critical decisions while you still have options.
+This will keep the lawyers and courts out of your family matters until you are ready for them.

-There’s a lot for caregivers to manage, so we’ve narrowed the list to the 5 most important legal documents.
+There’s a lot for caregivers to manage, so we’ve narrowed this particular list to the five most important legal documents for caregivers to understand and act on.

-This list doesn’t cover every situation and shouldn’t be considered legal advice, but it will help you cover the basics.
+*This list doesn’t cover every situation and shouldn’t be considered legal advice, but it will help you cover the basics when it comes to legal matters.

 - This allows your older adult to authorize someone to make legal decisions when they are no longer competent.

-- POA also covers authority to make financial decisions
+- A POA covers the authority to make financial decisions on someone's behalf.

 - This allows your older adult to authorize someone to make all decisions regarding health care, including choosing health care providers, medical treatment, and end-of-life decisions.